 Education is a foundation for the promotion and improvement of the status of people.
 Education can put women on the path to economic and social empowerment.
+Girls just like boys have a right to be educated so as to maximize their personal development and their contribution to their community and society.

-Educated women tend to marry later, have fewer children and are more likely to understand what they must do to protect themselves and their families against various odds.
-And is one of the reasons why UNICEF has focused attention on girls' education.
+Educated women tend to marry later, have fewer children are more likely to understand what they must do to protect themselves and their families against various odds.